Navigating the Insurance Contract Act (VVG): Your key to rights, obligations and the current legal text instead of outdated PDFs

 The VVG is the central legal basis for all insurance contracts in Germany and protects your rights as a consumer.

-Knowledge of your rights (e.g., to information) and duties (e.g., duty to report) can prevent service refusals of up to one hundred percent.
+Being aware of your rights (e.g. the right to information) and obligations (e.g. duty to notify) can prevent benefit denials of up to 100 per cent.

-The official online version of the VVG is more up-to-date than most PDF documents and should be your first point of reference.
+The official online version of the VVG is more up to date than most PDF documents and should be your first port of call.

-The Insurance Contract Act (VVG) has served as the legal basis for nearly every insurance contract in Germany since its comprehensive reform in 2008.
-It protects consumers through over fifty paragraphs that define rights and obligations.
-A basic understanding of the VVG can help you better assess contract details, such as in your car insurance.
-Knowing just three core areas of the VVG significantly strengthens your position with insurers.
-This knowledge is crucial, as thousands of claims are reduced annually due to misunderstandings.
-The VVG specifies, for instance, which information you are entitled to before signing a contract.
-This way, you protect yourself against unexpected coverage exclusions that could amount to up to one hundred percent of the damages.
+The Insurance Contract Act (VVG) has formed the legal basis for almost every insurance contract in Germany since its comprehensive reform in 2008.
+It protects consumers through more than fifty sections that define rights and obligations.
+A basic understanding of the VVG can help you better understand contract details, such as in your car insurance.
+Knowing just three core areas of the VVG significantly strengthens your position vis-à-vis insurers.
+This knowledge is crucial, because thousands of claims are reduced every year due to misunderstandings.
+For example, the VVG specifies what information you are entitled to before concluding a contract.
+This helps you protect yourself against unexpected exclusions from cover, which can amount to as much as one hundred per cent of the loss.
 The following sections examine these aspects in more detail.

-Creating clarity before concluding the contract: Utilize information and advisory obligations under the Insurance Contract Act
+Creating clarity before concluding the contract: using information and advisory obligations under the VVG

-Insurers must provide you with comprehensive advice and information before concluding a contract; this is stipulated by paragraphs six and seven of the VVG.
-As a result, you receive all essential contract information, usually in the form of a product information sheet.
-This duty covers at least five core aspects of the offered insurance coverage.
-Proper advice would have led to better protection in over sixty percent of disputes.
-Make sure that the advice takes into account your individual situation and needs, for example, with a complex occupational disability insurance.
-Documenting this advice is also a provider's obligation.
-This transparency enables you to make an informed decision and protects against unpleasant surprises that often only become apparent after ten years.
+Insurers must provide you with comprehensive advice and information before the contract is concluded; this is governed by sections six and seven of the VVG.
+You therefore receive all essential contract information, usually in the form of a product information sheet.
+This obligation covers at least five key aspects of the insurance cover offered.
+Proper advice would have led to better protection in over sixty per cent of disputed cases.
+Make sure that the advice takes your individual situation and needs into account, for example with a complex income protection insurance policy.
+Documenting this advice is also a requirement for the provider.
+This transparency enables you to make an informed decision and protects you from nasty surprises, which often only become apparent after ten years.
 Next, we will look at your own important obligations.

-As a policyholder, you have certain duties, known as obligations, both before and during the term of the contract.
-The most important pre-contractual duty is the duty of disclosure according to paragraph nineteen VVG.
-You must truthfully and fully disclose all circumstances relevant to risk about which the insurer asks in writing.
-Breaching this duty can have serious consequences: the insurer may withdraw from the contract or reduce the benefits by up to one hundred percent.
-A typical example is withholding pre-existing conditions when taking out dental supplementary insurance.
-During the term of the contract, you must comply with certain obligations, according to paragraph twenty-eight VVG.
-This often includes promptly reporting an increase in risk, such as scaffolding on your house under your building insurance.
-Observing just two of these duties can secure full insurance coverage.
-Adherence to these obligations is crucial for your entitlement to benefits.
-Below you will find out how to proceed correctly in the event of a claim.
+As the policyholder, you have certain duties before and during the term of the contract, known as obligations.
+The most important pre-contractual duty is the duty of disclosure under Section nineteen of the VVG.
+You must state all risk-relevant circumstances about which the insurer asks in text form truthfully and completely.
+A breach of this duty can have far-reaching consequences: the insurer may withdraw from the contract or reduce the benefit by up to one hundred per cent.
+A typical example is failing to disclose pre-existing conditions when taking out a dental supplementary insurance policy.
+During the term of the contract, you must comply with certain obligations in accordance with Section twenty-eight of the VVG.
+This often includes reporting any increase in risk without delay, such as scaffolding on the house in the case of your buildings insurance.
+Complying with just two of these duties can secure full insurance cover.
+Compliance with these duties is crucial to your entitlement to benefits.
+Below, you will learn how to proceed correctly in the event of a claim.

-Here is a list of typical obligations you should be aware of:
+Here is a list of the typical obligations you should know about:

-Truthful answers to application questions (pre-contractual duty of disclosure).
+Answering application questions truthfully (pre-contractual duty of disclosure).

 Immediate notification of the insured event.

-Duty to mitigate damage (measures to reduce the extent of damage).
+Duty to mitigate loss (measures to reduce the extent of the damage).

 Timely payment of premiums.

-The exact obligations are specified in your specific insurance contract and the General Insurance Conditions (AVB).
+The exact obligations are set out in your specific insurance contract and the General Conditions of Insurance (AVB).
 It is always worth taking a look at these documents.

-Act correctly in case of emergency: Your rights and obligations in the event of damage according to the VVG
+Act correctly in an emergency: Your rights and obligations in the event of a claim under the VVG

-If an insurance claim occurs, you are obligated under Paragraph thirty VVG to immediately report this to the insurer.
+If an insured event occurs, you are obliged under Section thirty of the Insurance Contract Act (VVG) to notify the insurer without delay.
 The deadline for this is often only a few days.
-Additionally, in accordance with Paragraph thirty-one VVG, you must provide all information necessary for determining the damage and the scope of benefits.
-This may include submitting invoices, photos, or witness statements within a period of, for example, fourteen days.
-A correct damage report accelerates the settlement by an average of thirty percent.
-You have the right to a prompt review and benefits from the insurer.
-If the insurer breaches their duties, you may be entitled to claim default interest.
-For example: In the case of water damage caused by a defective pipe covered by your contents insurance, you should document the damage immediately.
-Understanding these processes is crucial for a smooth transaction.
-But what if contract terms change or cancellation is pending?
+In addition, under Section thirty-one VVG, you must provide all information required to determine the loss and the scope of cover.
+This may include submitting invoices, photos or witness statements within a period of, for example, fourteen days.
+A correct claims notification speeds up settlement by an average of thirty per cent.
+You are entitled to prompt assessment and payment by the insurer.
+If the insurer breaches its obligations, you may be able to claim default interest.
+For example, in the event of water damage caused by a defective pipe in your contents insurance, you should document the damage immediately.
+Understanding these processes is crucial for smooth handling.
+But what if policy terms change or cancellation is imminent?

-Contract Adjustments and Termination: Navigating the VVG with Confidence
+Contract amendments and termination: Navigating the VVG with confidence

-The VVG also regulates how insurance contracts can be modified or terminated.
-In the event of a premium increase by the insurer, you often have a special termination right according to Paragraph forty VVG.
-You usually need to exercise this right within one month of receiving the notification.
-Standard termination periods, typically three months to the end of the contract, are stipulated in both the VVG and your contract.
-Over eighty per cent of policyholders are not fully aware of their termination rights.
-An amendment to the contract, such as changing the sum insured, requires the consent of both parties.
-Our expert tip: Check annually whether your insurance coverage, for example for your legal expenses insurance, is still up to date.
-These regulations give you flexibility and control over your insurance contracts.
+The VVG also regulates how insurance contracts can be amended or terminated.
+If the insurer increases the premium, you often have a special right of termination in accordance with Section 40 VVG.
+You usually have to exercise this right within one month of receiving the notice.
+Ordinary notice periods, typically three months before the end of the contract, are also set out in the VVG and in your contract.
+More than eighty per cent of policyholders do not know their cancellation rights exactly.
+A contract adjustment, such as changing the insured sum, requires the agreement of both parties.
+Our expert tip: review annually whether your insurance cover, e.g. for your legal expenses insurance, is still up to date.
+These rules give you flexibility and control over your insurance contracts.
 Finally, we take a look at current developments and the importance of access to the legal text.

-Reasons for cancelling or adjusting a contract may include:
+Reasons for terminating or adjusting a contract can include:

-There are various situations where an adjustment or termination of your insurance contract may be sensible or necessary:
+There are various situations in which adjusting or cancelling your insurance contract may be sensible or necessary:

-Change in the insured risk (e.g., relocation, new profession).
+Change in the insured risk (e.g. moving house, new job).

-Premium increase by the insurer without any improvement in benefits.
+Premium increase by the insurer without an improvement in benefits.

-Loss of insurable interest (e.g., sale of the insured car).
+Cessation of the insured interest (e.g. sale of the insured car).

 Double insurance for the same risk.